-- Alberta's relations with Hokkaido began in Manufacturing, agrifood, and pulp and paper 1972 with an Alberta government economic mission to Japan. - In 1980, Hokkaido formally became Alberta's sister province.
-In 2010, Hokkaido and Alberta celebrated the 30th anniversary of their sister province relationship, the second oldest twinning for Alberta. - Hokkaido and Alberta have many similarities, including a resource-based economy, climate, and topography. - Alberta played a key role in helping Hokkaido develop into the curling capital of Japan.
-The AGRICULTURE City of Kitami (formerly the town of Tokoro), Barrhead's twin, has produced most of Japan's top curlers. - province Hokkaido also has sister relationships with Heilongjiang in China and Massachusetts in the United States and a friendship and economic cooperation affiliation with Sakhalin in Russia.
+- Alberta's relations with Hokkaido began in 1972 with an Alberta government economic mission to Japan. - In 1980, Hokkaido formally became Alberta's AGRICULTURE sister province.
+In 2010.
+Hokkaido and Alberta celebrated the 30th anniversary of their sister province relationship, the second oldest twinning for Alberta. - Hokkaido and Alberta have many similarities, including a resource-based economy, climate, and topography. - Alberta played a key role in helping Hokkaido develop into the curling capital of Japan.
+The City of Kitami (formerly the town of Tokoro), Barrhead's twin, has produced most of Japan's top curlers. - Hokkaido also has sister province relationships with Heilongjiang in China and Massachusetts in the United States and a friendship and economic cooperation affiliation with Sakhalin in Russia.